 You can also choose to receive marketing messages from us.
 You can select which kinds of marketing messages you want to receive at any time by editing your preferences in the Notifications section of your personal account or by clicking the Unsubscribe link in any categories of emails you no longer want to receive.

 If your account information is inaccurate, you can update or delete it at any time by signing in to your account and going to your account page.
 You can also delete your Dropbox account at any time (but don’t forget that if you do, your data will be gone forever).

 If you believe that Dropbox has no lawful basis for using your personal data, believe there are other inaccuracies in your personal data, or wish to object to the use of your personal data, please let us know by contacting us at firstname.lastname@example.org and we’ll look into it.

 You can access the files you save in your Dropbox account at any time.
-If you have installed the Dropbox desktop app, you can store all of your files directly on your computer.
+If you have the Dropbox desktop app installed, you can store all of your files directly on your computer.